 Understanding Addiction as a Brain Disease

-Addicts cannot control their desperate need for drugs regardless of the negative consequences of their addictive behaviour.
-This lack of control has been caused by the changes in the brain due to excessive drug use and contributes towards the patients behavioural changes.
+Addicts cannot control their desperate need for drugs regardless of the results of their addiction.
+This lack of control has been caused by the changes in the brain due to excessive drug use and contributes towards the behavioural changes.

 With prolonged use, addictions become more serious.
 The addictive progression is measured by the following: